bbauska/W3Cx-3of5/README.md

 <li>etc.</li>
 </ul>

-Both <a href="https://translate.google.com/">Google translate</a> and <a href="https://www.microsofttranslator.com/">Microsoft online translation services</a> already offer the ability to prevent translation of content by adding markup to your content, although they do it in (multiple) different ways.
-Hopefully, the new attribute will help significantly by providing a standard approach.
+<p>Both <a href="https://translate.google.com/">Google translate</a> and <a href="https://www.microsofttranslator.com/">Microsoft online translation services</a> already offer the ability to prevent translation of content by adding markup to your content, although they do it in (multiple) different ways.
+Hopefully, the new attribute will help significantly by providing a standard approach.</p>

 <h4>Principle: give hints to translating tools</h4>